okmatija/Puck/PLAN.md

 # General

-[ ] Add friction to the bottom of the paddle
+[ ] Fix issue where the incoming laser passes through obstructions [ ] Fix issue where the incoming laser is shown when the ball just misses the paddle [ ] Fix issue where if the balls always miss both paddles, the results are not symmetric for P1/P2 [ ] Fix crash when you leave a game with an empty level [ ] Add friction to the bottom of the paddle
 [ ] Have a speed up as well as a slow down?
 Maybe this would also need a world for things moving toward P1 and toward P2?
 [ ] Warp should be limited, maybe a fixed amount for the whole game, and you get more by exploding your own ball? e.g., to sacrifice something you get something